On the Solvability of an Euler Graphene Beam Subject to Axial Compressive Load: Abstract

 \section{Abstract}

-In this paper we formulate the equilibrium equation of a beam made of graphene material subjected to some boundary conditions and acted upon by axial compression and nonlinear lateral constrains as a fourth-order nonlinear boundary value problem.
-We also formulate the nonlinear eigenvalue for buckling analysis of the beam.
-We verify the solvability of the buckling problem as an asymptotic expansion in a ratio of the elastoplastic parameters, that the spectrum is bounded away from zero and contains a discrete infinite sequence of eigenvalues.We also verify, for certain ranges of the lateral forces, the solvability of the general equations using energy methods and a suitable iteration scheme.
+In this paper we formulate the equilibrium equation for a beam made of graphene subjected to some boundary conditions and acted upon by axial compression and nonlinear lateral constrains as a fourth-order nonlinear boundary value problem.
+We first study the nonlinear eigenvalue problem for buckling analysis of the beam.
+We show the solvability of the eigenvalue problem as an asymptotic expansion in a ratio of the elastoplastic parameters.
+We verify that the spectrum is a closed set bounded away from zero and contains a discrete infinite sequence of eigenvalues.
+In particular, we prove the existence of a minimal eigenvalue $\lambda^*$ for the graphene beam corresponding to a Lipschitz continuous eigenfunction, providing a lower bound for the critical buckling load of the graphene beam column.
+We also proved that the eigenfunction corresponding to the minimal eigenvalue is positive and symmetric.
+For a certain range of lateral forces, we demonstrate the solvability of the general equation by using energy methods and a suitable iteration scheme.